kjain93/verb-knowledge-in-LLMs/README.md

 ## Directory Structure
 * datasets: the Zip folder contains minimal_pair sets for acceptability judgement tasks in json format

-We release a sample set for each task.
+We release a sample set for each task to prevent its use in web crawling and unauthorized training of models.
 For full dataset, please write to us kanishka@hss.iitd.ac.in